Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 Reporting

-The Principal Investigator (the local STH study lead) is required to keep the CRO informed of:
+The Principal Investigator (the local STH study lead) is required to keep the CRIO informed of:

 • Serious Adverse Events (SAEs) and Suspected Unexpected Serious Adverse Events (SUSARs) (please refer to the SOP on Pharmacovigilance)